The Borrowers (1997 film): Reception

 The film received generally positive reviews upon its release.
-On Rotten Tomatoes the film has an approval rating of 75% based on reviews from 28 critics.
+On Rotten Tomatoes the film has an approval rating of 73% based on reviews from 26 critics.
 The site's consensus states: "Rousing and inventive, The Borrowers is a delightfully spirited children's adventure."
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 The Guardian has described the film as "A spirited screen version of the Mary Norton stories about the tiny folk who live under the floorboards, and off human scraps.
 Jim Broadbent and Celia Imrie are a joy as the parents of little Arrietty..."

 Roger Ebert in his review described the film, in the wake of numerous television adaptations, as a "big-screen, big-budget version with special effects so amusing it's like Toy Story has come to life...the charm comes in the way The Borrowers makes its world look like a timeless story book.
 If the action and the physical humour are designed to appeal to kids, the look of the film will impress adults who know what to look for."

 Home media

-This film was released on 19 May 1998 on VHS by Polygram Video, and on 1 April 2003 on DVD by Universal Pictures Home Entertainment.
+This film was released on 19 May 1998 on VHS and DVD by PolyGram Video, and on 1 April 2003 on DVD by Universal Pictures Home Entertainment.